-As at 31 December 2018, the Group had total consolidated debt of approximately S\$23.6 billion.
-Approximately 74.0% of the debt bears fixed interest rates and the balance bears floating interest rates.
+As at 30 June 2020, the Group had total consolidated debt (including lease liabilities) of approximately \$\$33.2 billion.
+Approximately 67.0% of the debt bears fixed interest rates and the balance bears floating interest rates.
 Consequently, the interest costs to the Group for the floating interest rate debt will be subject to fluctuations in interest rates.
 In addition, the Group is subject to market disruption clauses contained in its loan agreements with banks.
 Such clauses state that to the extent that the banks may face difficulties in raising funds in the interbank market or are paying materially more for interbank deposits than the displayed screen rates, they may pass on the higher costs of funds to the Group despite the margins agreed.
 Furthermore, although the Group has entered into some hedging transactions to partially mitigate the risk of interest rate fluctuations, the Group's hedging policy may not adequately cover the Group's exposure to interest rate fluctuations.
 As a result, the Group's operations or financial condition could potentially be adversely affected by interest rate fluctuations.
 Fluctuations in interest rates may also affect mortgage rates, which may in turn impact the Group's residential and commercial businesses.